do-jonathan4/lfz-m1/exercises/html-skeleton/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Where do you put non-visible content about the HTML document?
-- Where do you put visible content about the HTML document?
-- Where do the `<head>` and `<body>` tags go in a valid HTML document?
-- What is the purpose of a `<!DOCTYPE>` declaration?